Emily the Criminal: Critical response

-Plaza's performance and Ford's direction received praise.
 Deadline Hollywood's Damon White wrote: "[While] Ford doesn't insult us with clichés about kick-ass heroines, he does give us a deceptively rich script that explains where Emily has come to—and where she will go, ensuring a satisfying ending that, while dark, doesn't feel too sugar-coated."

-Kate Erbland from IndieWire gave the film an A– and wrote of Plaza's character Emily: "Is she likable?
+Kate Erbland from IndieWire gave the film an A− and wrote of Plaza's character Emily: "Is she likable?
 Is she redeemable?
 Is she a hero?
 As Emily might ask, who gives a fuck?
 With a film and a star this in control of its pitch-black material, she's not wrong.
 We're just along for the ride, and wouldn't have it any other way."

-Benjamin Lee of The Guardian gave the film 4 out of 5 stars and praised Ford's direction, calling it "an undeniably striking debut, slick and involving enough to have us curiously excited for whatever he decides to do next".
+Benjamin Lee of The Guardian gave the film four out of five stars and praised Ford's direction, calling it "an undeniably striking debut, slick and involving enough to have us curiously excited for whatever he decides to do next".

+TV series

+In May 2024, it was announced that Legendary Television had acquired the rights to adapt the film into a TV series.
+Plaza and Ford will serve as executive producers alongside the film's producers, with the latter returning as director, although Plaza will not reprise her role.